hyperjank/convergence/README.md

 - launching Android apps into virtual displays via `scrcpy --new-display`
 - streaming your Linux desktop to a browser (WebRTC) and optionally casting that URL to Chromecast

-The recovered PyQt tray frontend is the primary interface.
-It now uses the newer frontend-neutral controller and backend that were developed alongside the CLI and optional Textual TUI.
+The PyQt tray frontend is the primary interface.

 ## What it does